Connor - Sixty

 Empty.

-A quick scan of the room.
-No matching profile.
-They weren’t here yet.
+A quick scan of the room resulted in no matching profile.
+They weren't here yet.

 He turned slightly toward a nearby officer—Detective Harris, mid-thirties, coffee stain on his tie, two open cases overdue for closure.
 Messy.
 Connor adjusted his approach accordingly.